Couch Comparisons

 • No brick-and-mortar locations

-Lulu and Georgia partners with designers to offer exclusive sofa styles, which are absolutely gorgeous.
+Lulu and Georgia furniture partners with designers to offer exclusive sofa styles, which are absolutely gorgeous.
 However, they also supply couches from third-party manufacturers.
 This results in some couches being made in the USA while others are imported from overseas.
 However, the quality of construction is good regardless of their origins.
 On top of that, we love the fact that they’re a female-founded company.
 Lulu and Georgia also puts an emphasis on sustainability, especially as part of their future plans.
 It's always a plus!

 We do wish that Lulu and Georgia’s customer focus were stronger.
 You can’t return their made-to-order couches, but they do have a 60-day return window for their In-Stock or Ready-to-Ship couches (if you can stomach the 25% fee).
 But their lack of couch warranties is a real killer.
 On top of that, their limited fabric options and limited customizations are also disappointing.
 These shortcomings could be overlooked, but Lulu and Georgia’s prices are also quite high compared to competitors.
 When standard, 3-seater sofas are $3,000 to $4,000 you’d hope for more peace of mind with your purchase.